Epigenetics/Functional Genomics

-Postdoctoral Research/Visiting Fellowships are immediately available in Raja Jothi's laboratory at the National Institute of Environmental Health Sciences (NIEHS), National Institutes of Health (NIH) to study mechanisms of gene regulation.
+Postdoctoral Research/Visiting Fellowships are immediately available in Raja Jothi's laboratory at the National Institute of Environmental Health Sciences (NIEHS), National Institutes of Health (NIH) to study mechanisms of gene regulation in embryonic stem cells.
 Dr. Jothi's group is interested in understanding how transcription regulators and chromatin modifications regulate gene expression programs during cellular development and differentiation.
-Currently, the group is focused on mapping and characterizing regulatory elements and epigenomes in human and mouse embryonic/hematopoietic stem cells, T cells, and cancer cells.

 Access to core facilities (Next Generation Sequencing, Microarrays, Immunohistochemistry, Flow Cytometry, Histology, transgenic/knockout mice core, Viral Vectors, etc) offers the trainee wide latitude in the design and pursuit of their research questions.

 Qualifications: Candidates must be completing or should have obtained a Ph.D. or M.D. degree in Molecular Biology, Cell Biology, Biochemistry, Genetics or a related discipline within the last three years.
 The candidate should have strong background in molecular biology, and/or protein biochemistry.
-Experience in Chromatin immunoprecipitation (ChIP) and RNAi are highly desirable.
+Experience in stem cell biology, development, chromatin immunoprecipitation (ChIP) or RNAi is highly desirable.
 Excellent communications skills and the ability to work with an highly interactive, interdisciplinary team of researchers are essential.

 Location: NIEHS main campus in the Research Triangle Park (RTP), North Carolina.
 The RTP is the largest research park in US located between Raleigh, Durham, and Chapel Hill, and is within ~12 miles from Duke University, University of North Carolina-Chapel Hill, and North Carolina State University.